 Science is stitched into the fabric of every town, including mine and yours.
 Our goal is to encourage scientists to return to their hometowns by writing brief opinion pieces in their hometown newspaper, advocating for investment in American science, especially the National Institutes of Health (NIH) and the National Science Foundation (NSF).

-If you are interested in helping, please find a newspaper in a county you know (see the map at the bottom of the page), preferably where you grew up.
-Contact editors about placing an opinion piece on the importance of NIH and NSF funding to the region.
+Please find a newspaper in a county you know or have lived in (click the map).
+Contact editors from the paper about placing an opinion piece on the importance of NIH and NSF funding to the region (example emails are here).
 You can often find the editor’s contact information on the paper webpage.

 The editor can tell you what parameters for length, timing, and content are most appropriate.
 Then, work with them (and us, if we can help) to write a compelling argument for supporting American science.